-The College implemented a revised tuition rate of \$136.25 per credit hour for fiscal year 2017.
-Fiscal year 2016 year to date actual tuition and fees revenue totaled \$824,552 (net of scholarship allowance).
-With state appropriations being reduced, the Board of Governors submitted a request to West Virginia Council for Community and Technical College Education to increase the tuition rate to \$136.25 effective fall 2016.
+The College implemented a revised tuition rate of \$143 for fiscal year 2018.
+Fiscal year 2017 year to date actual tuition and fees revenue totaled \$708,853 (net of scholarship allowance).
+With state appropriations being reduced, the Board of Governors submitted a request to West Virginia Council for Community and Technical College Education to increase the tuition rate to \$143 effective fall 2017.
 The increase was approved.
-The increased tuition rate will generate additional tuition and fees revenue to support academic and workforce education programs and services; however, it is anticipated state revenues will decline in fiscal year 2017 and fiscal year 2018 impacting allocations to higher education.
-Eastern recognizes continuing to increase tuition rates and student fees is not a wise business plan.
-With recent state appropriation cuts, the college has turned to seeking other sources of revenue to support its mission and special initiatives.
-Eastern will continue to seek grant funding to help support its programs, but the continuous decline of state appropriations is alarming.
-The college adopted the 2016-2021 Strategic Plan and resources is one of the five goals.
+The increased tuition rate will generate additional tuition and fees revenue to support academic and workforce education programs and services.
+However, it is anticipated state revenues will decline in fiscal year 2018 impacting allocations to higher education.
+Eastern recognizes continuing to increase tuition rates and student fees is not a wise business plan and a decline in fall 2017 enrollment creates additional pressures on resources.
+With recent state appropriation cuts, the college is seeking other sources of revenue to support its mission and special initiatives.
+Eastern will continue to seek and apply for grant funding to help support its programs, but the continuous decline of state appropriations is alarming.
+The college adopted the 2016-2020 Strategic Plan and resources is one of the five goals.